Alejogb1/job-board/blog-data/geom-hline-color-linetype-customization-ggplot2.md

              color = c("blue", "green", "purple"),
              linetype = c("solid", "dashed", "dotted"))
 ```

 Notice we are using vectors for `yintercept` `color` and `linetype` the first line will be at `y=3` and it will be blue with a solid line the second will be green with dashed and the last one at `y=7` will be purple dotted if you want to create more lines just make sure the vectors have the same size or ggplot will recycle them as needed if one is shorter than others

 This is something I did when doing some A/B testing I was visualizing experiment results and needed to show the control group's metric and the target and to make it visually distinct this approach saved me from endless manual plot tweaks I think I was even using spreadsheets before this it was dark times

-Okay now let's ramp things up a bit what if you want even more control or want to apply styles conditionally you'll need to start thinking about using `aes()` mappings inside of geom_hline
+now let's ramp things up a bit what if you want even more control or want to apply styles conditionally you'll need to start thinking about using `aes()` mappings inside of geom_hline

 Here is the code example of using `aes()`